• Skip to primary navigation

 • Add in tomato paste, 1 cup broth.
 Seal pressure cooker and cook for 15 minutes high pressure.
 Let natural release.

-• Remove lid and add in carrots, celery, remaining broth, bouillon.
+• Remove lid and add in carrots, celery, potatoes, remaining broth, and bouillon.
 Seal lid and cook another 10 minutes.
 Letting natural release.
 For thicker stew: Remove lid, bring to boil.
 Using cornstarch and 1 cup cold or room temp water or broth mix together (making a slurry) and mix into boiling stew.
 Add frozen peas and stir.
 Serve hot.

 Stove Top/Oven Instructions

-• Start by cutting your chuck roast into large bite size pieces. about 2 inch pieces. heat your pot on medium hight heat.
-In olive oil sear your beef on sides.
-Do not cook through.
-Season with salt and pepper.
 Add in onion, garlic and herbs.
 Saute for a few minutes to soften onions.
 Using your red wine vinegar deglaze the pan while still hot by pouring in and scraping the bottom.

 For thicker stew: After cooking for number of hours remove lid, bring to boil.
 Using cornstarch and 1 cup cold or room temp water or broth mix together (making a slurry) and mix into boiling stew.
 Add frozen peas and stir.
 Serve hot.